Phaseolus vulgaris: Green beans and wax beans

-The three commonly known types of green beans are string or snap beans, which may be round or have a flat pod; stringless or French beans, which lack a tough, fibrous string running along the length of the pod; and runner beans, which belong to a separate species, Phaseolus coccineus.
+The three commonly known types of green beans are string, or snap, beans, which may be round or have a flat pod; stringless or French beans, which lack a tough, fibrous string running along the length of the pod; and runner beans, which belong to a separate species, Phaseolus coccineus.
 Green beans may have a purple rather than green pod, which changes to green when cooked.
 Wax beans are P. vulgaris beans that have a yellow or white pod.
-Wax bean cultivars are commonly grown; the plants are often of the bush or dwarf form.
+Wax bean cultivars are commonly grown; the plants are often of the bush, or dwarf, form.

-As the name implies, snap beans break easily when the pod is bent, giving off a distinct audible snap sound.
-The pods of snap beans (green, yellow and purple) are harvested when they are rapidly growing, fleshy, tender (not tough and stringy), and bright in color, and the seeds are small and underdeveloped (8 to 10 days after flowering).
+As the name implies, snap beans break easily when the pod is bent, giving off a distinct audible snapping sound.
+The pods of snap beans (green, yellow, and purple) are harvested when they are rapidly growing, fleshy, tender (not tough and stringy), and bright in color, and the seeds are small and underdeveloped (8 to 10 days after flowering).

-Compared to dry beans, green and wax beans provide less starch and protein and more vitamin A and vitamin C. Green beans and wax beans are often steamed, boiled, stir-fried, or baked in casseroles.
+Green beans and wax beans are often steamed, boiled, stir-fried, or baked in casseroles.